philpagel/ut8803e/README.md

 # Status

-The software provides all functionality of the original vendor software (but without a GUI) plus a few things that the are not available in the windows program.
-However, it is not feature complete, yet: There are still a few status flags that are not logged, yet.
+The software provides all functionality of the original vendor software (but without a GUI) plus a few things that are not available in the windows program.
+However, it is not feature complete, yet: There are still a few status flags that seem to exist but I haven't figured out their meaning, yet.

 It has been tested successfully with a UT8803E on LINUX (Debian 12).

+This is a failry young project so there may still be some bugs that I didn't catch.

 # In a nutshell